 Ascend 150m / Descend 690m / Maximum height 2090m.

-Accommodation: Our hotel is located at the entrance of the village and is close to all amenities.
+Accommodation: Hotel Melezes is our 3 star hotel and is located at the entrance of the village and is close to all amenities.

 A longer, but rewarding day takes you over the Col de Torrent (2918m).
 Walk or bus up to the village of Villaz, then it is steep into the pastures where many bird species can be seen.
 From the pass you can see the interesting expanse of glacial water backed up by the Barrage de Moiry, and a beautiful tarn called Lac des Autannes, which would be an ideal stop for lunch and descend with views south of the Moiry glacier.
 From the dam you descend to the picture-postcard village of Grimentz below the Lac de Moiry.